rreusser/html-inject-meta/README.md

 </html>
 ```

+Since it's not straightforward to specify all fields (the image, for example) in the built-in `package.json` fields, you may specify a `metadataify` block with values that will override the defaults.

 Note that this script *only* works on valid html files, which means that a `<title>` element must exist for the value to be set, and a `<head>` tag must exist for meta tags to be appended.

 ## License